TalkingStickForum is revolutionizing this era of communication by bringing people's voices back.

-TalkingStick is the vision of Ms. Sherry Dang.
-Over the past seven years, in between the operating of five convenient stores, two attempted startups and a notebook full of entrepreneurial ideas, TalkingStick kept tugging at Sherry's heart.
+TalkingStickForum is the vision of Ms. Sherry Dang.
+Over the past seven years, in between the operating of five convenient stores, two attempted startups and a notebook full of entrepreneurial ideas, TalkingStickForum kept tugging at Sherry's heart.

-Sherry's vision for TalkingStick was born from her life experiences and her genuine attention to people's stories.
-She has noticed a reoccurring theme in these stories and experiences...a need to be understood by somebody going through or who has been through the same thing.
+Sherry's vision for TSF was born from her life experiences and her genuine attention to people's stories.
+She has noticed a recurring theme in these stories; a need to be understood by somebody going through or who has been through the same thing.

 Since Sherry's vision first came to her, our world has exploded in technology and the whole landscape of how we communicate has changed.
 Communication is frequent, short, fast and vast.
 We have information literally at our fingertips.
 BUT information is different than connection.
 Are we really connecting with one another?
-Are we losing our ability to listen and have some of those “me too” conversations?
+Are we losing our ability to listen and have some of those me too conversations?

 People are longing for a deeper connection.
 Without it, we become susceptible to loneliness, social anxiety and clinical depression.
 The benefits of talking, sharing and listening are many.

 There is power and healing in circles, where people simply share their stories and struggles with others in similar situations, one gets to be heard, acknowledged and knows they are not alone.
-Native Americans used a TalkingStick, creating a culture of honor and respect.
+Native Americans used a Talking Stick, creating a culture of honor and respect.

-The vision of TalkingStick is simple.
+The vision of TalkingStickForum is simple.
 We are using our modern day technology to bring back the ancient way of communicating, in a figurative circle using our voices.
-In these circles, we hope to create a sense of community, belonging, respect and support.
+In these circles, we create a sense of community, belonging, respect and support.

 Sherry Dangis a refugee from Vietnam who arrived in America in 1982.
-Living in Watsonville, California just south of San Francisco, Sherry has been a small business owner since 1989.
-Having started many successful businesses, Sherry comes with an abundance of knowledge and is not afraid of failing.
-Sherry strongly believes that America is the land of opportunity.
-In fact, she is an idea factory; she loves working in the startup world where thinking out of the box is the norm.
-TalkingStick has been in her vision for seven years and is finally coming into fruition.
+She lives in Watsonville, California, just south of San Francisco, and has been a small business owner since 1989.
+Sherry has started many successful businesses which has given her an abundance of knowledge.
+She is not afraid of failing which is an essential part of her success.
+Sherry strongly believes that America is the land of opportunity; a perfect place for an idea factory like herself.
+She loves working in the startup world where thinking outside of the box is the norm.
+Sherry has held the vision of TalkingStickForum for nine years and is thrilled it is finally coming into fruition.

 Sherry Dang's Interview with Monica Karst on Bold Radio Station

-Kirk di Cicco is a California native, a father, grandfather, husband and small business owner.
-His hobbies include gardening, cooking, sailing but most of all can strike up a conversation with just about anyone.
-A skeptic about TalkingStick at first, today he is one of the strongest advocates and is a passionate believer in the mission.
+Kirk DiCicco Kirk is a California native, father, grandfather, husband and small business owner.
+His hobbies include gardening, cooking, and sailing but most of all can strike up a conversation with just about anyone.
+A skeptic about TalkingStickForum at first, today he is one of the strongest advocates and is a passionate believer in the mission.

-Angela Toyofuku - As a successful corporate buyer for 20 years, my primary objective has been to build strong relationships and partnerships with my clients.
-As a founding team member of TalkingStick, it brings me great joy to have an opportunity to serve others.
-TalkingStick is more than a job; it is my mission to help people be better.
-TalkingStick is the solution for people that need to be heard.
+Angela Toyofuku As a successful corporate buyer for 20 years, my primary objective has been to build strong relationships and partnerships with my clients.
+As a founding team member of TalkingStickForum, it brings me great joy to have an opportunity to serve others.
+TalkingStickForum is more than a job. it is my mission to help people be better.
+TalkingStickForum is the solution for people that need to be heard.

-Sally Adams has been the co-owner of Village Yoga in downtown Santa Cruz for fifteen years.
+Sally Adams has been the co-owner of Village Yoga in downtown Santa Cruz for seventeen years.
 Teaching yoga has taught her a lot about people and their struggles.
-VY provides a safe space for people to work out their challenges by using their bodies and breath in a community atmosphere.
-Sally hopes to provide another safe space through TalkingStick that creates a sense of community, connection and compassion by using our voices.
-Her mission is to help people feel better and is very excited to reach millions of people through the TalkingStick platform.
+Sally is excited to provide another safe space through TalkingStickForum for people to work out their challenges.
+TSF is about community, connection and compassion made more powerful by using our voices.
+Her mission is to help people feel better and is very excited to reach millions of people through the TalkingStickForum platform.